jarmbrust/website1/README.md

 If you would like to login with the "guest" account, which won't give you much in the way of access, but will alow you to see the flow, the password is ```S*mpL3pass```.

-To be clear, this is more or less a work in progress.
 There are a few more things I want to fix-up or implement.
 Some of them are (in no particular order):

 - [ ] more tests.